-Atrophic vaginitis is a vaginal condition characterised by a dry, sore, easily-torn vagina that is most often caused by hormonal changes – low oestrogen (E1 and E2) – brought on by menopause (either forced by surgery/treatment for disease or with age), and sometimes from a loss of function of the ovaries.
+Atrophic vaginitis is a vaginal condition characterised by a dry, sore, easily-torn vagina that is most often caused by hormonal changes – low oestrogen (E1 and E2) – brought on by natural or medical menopause or loss of ovarian function.

-NOTE: Atrophic vaginitis has been officially renamed, and is now part of a collection of menopausal vulvovaginal effects called the genitourinary syndrome of menopause (GSM).
+Atrophic vaginitis is now part of a collection of menopausal vulvovaginal effects called the genitourinary syndrome of menopause (GSM), as per the International Society for the Study of Vulvovaginal Disease (ISSVD) guidelines.

 Being treated for oestrogen-dependent breast cancer?
 You get your own article here.